Skip to Main Content

 To find full scripts of monologues, use the resources listed below.

-• You can find and read full-text scripts online in the first three resources: New Play Exchange, Drama Online, and the American Theatre journal.
+• You can find and read full-text scripts online in the first four resources: New Play Exchange, Drama Online, the Monologuer, and the American Theatre journal.

 • The last two links take you to lists of books of monologues and plays in our library.